There are thousands of marketing tools you could use—but which marketing software should you use?

-In lieu of a traditional “marketing funnel” approach, account based marketing (ABM) software focuses on a narrower approach of account intelligence and account management: aligning marketing and sales goals together in a single effort.
+In place of a traditional “marketing funnel” approach, account-based marketing (ABM) software focuses on a narrower approach to account intelligence and account management: aligning marketing and sales goals together in a single effort.

-A strong account based marketing strategy requires strong communication between sales and marketing, as well as intelligence-gathering on key accounts.
+A strong account-based marketing strategy requires strong communication between sales and marketing and intelligence-gathering on key accounts.
 Because the effort is so focused, marketers and salespeople need to know, up to the minute, where an account is in the customer lifecycle.

 Popular ABM tools: Terminus, DemandBase, ZoomInfo

-As you can see, within each category, there are anywhere from two to over a dozen different options to choose from.
+As you can see, there are anywhere from 2 to over a dozen options within each category.

 With so much to lose, how do you make a smart decision for your business?